The Ultimate Guide To Grow, Plant and Care for Strawberries

 You are likely to know when to harvest your strawberries as the fruits will have darkened in colour and look juicy.
 Try to harvest as soon as they are ripe, as this is when they taste their best.
 Remember to be as gentle as possible when harvesting as this prevents bruising the fruit.
 If you can, remove the stalk and stem from the plant too.

-Strawberry plants require some light maintenance to keep them healthy and productive.
+Caring for strawberry plants requires some light maintenance to keep them healthy and productive.
 The first tip is to water regularly, especially if the plants are growing in a container or raised bed.
 When watering, aim the flow near the base of the plant, rather than overhead, as the leaves of strawberries can be susceptible to mould when wet.

 Regular feeding is also important when growing strawberries, as they are hungry plants.
 Most gardeners like to use a high-potassium liquid feed every two weeks, such as Miracle-Gro Performance Organics Fruit & Veg feed.
 This kind of feed encourages flowering; and more flowers means more fruit.
 Tomato feed will also do the job well.